IsaacScript/isaacscript/docs/rules/limit-jsdoc-comments.md

-# `limit-slash-asterisk-comments`
+# `limit-jsdoc-comments`

-Disallows `\*` comments longer than N characters.
+Disallows `\**` comments longer than N characters.

-This rule will automatically fixes the problem by shifting the offending words down to the next line.
+This rule will automatically fix the problem by shifting the offending words down to the next line.
 Additionally, for multi-line comments, if it is possible for a two lines to be merged together in a single line without going past N characters, it will automatically do so.

 ## Rule Details